mishramurli464/css/README.md

 Example: #main-content selects the element with id="main-content".

 4) Descendant Selector:
 Selects an element that is a descendant of another element.
-Example: ul li selects all <li> elements that are descendants of a <ul>.

 5) Child Selector:
 Selects an element that is a direct child of another element.
-Example: ul > li selects all <li> elements that are direct children of a <ul>.

 6) Adjacent Sibling Selector:

 Selects an element that is immediately preceded by another element.
-Example: h2 + p selects the <p> element that comes immediately after an <h2>.

 7) Attribute Selector:
 Selects elements based on their attributes and attribute values.
-Example: [type="text"] selects all elements with type="text".

 8) Pseudo-Class Selector:
 Selects elements based on their state or position.
-Example: a:hover selects links that are being hovered over.

 9) Pseudo-Element Selector:
 Selects and styles a part of an element's content.
-Example: p::first-line selects and styles the first line of a <p> element.

 10) Universal Selector:
 Selects all elements on the page.
 Example: * selects all elements.